Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_shop_random_percent                     50      // The percent chance that a weapon in the shop will be not be shown

-// Role Specific Random Shop Restriction Percent ttt_shop_random_tra_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the traitors ttt_shop_random_det_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the detectives ttt_shop_random_hyp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the hypnotists ttt_shop_random_dep_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the deputies ttt_shop_random_imp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the impersonators ttt_shop_random_asn_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the assassins ttt_shop_random_kil_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the killers ttt_shop_random_jes_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the jesters ttt_shop_random_swa_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the swappers ttt_shop_random_zom_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the zombies ttt_shop_random_vam_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the vampires ttt_shop_random_clo_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the clowns
+// Role Specific Random Shop Restriction Percent ttt_traitor_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for traitors ttt_detective_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for detectives ttt_hypnotist_shop_random_percent           0       // The percent chance that a weapon in the shop will be not be shown for hypnotists ttt_deputy_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for deputies ttt_impersonator_shop_random_percent        0       // The percent chance that a weapon in the shop will be not be shown for impersonators ttt_assassin_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for assassins ttt_killer_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for killers ttt_jester_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for jesters ttt_swapper_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for swappers ttt_zombie_shop_random_percent              0       // The percent chance that a weapon in the shop will be not be shown for zombies ttt_vampire_shop_random_percent             0       // The percent chance that a weapon in the shop will be not be shown for vampires ttt_clown_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for clowns ttt_quack_shop_random_percent               0       // The percent chance that a weapon in the shop will be not be shown for quacks ttt_parasite_shop_random_percent            0       // The percent chance that a weapon in the shop will be not be shown for parasites

-// Enable/Disable Individual Role Random Shop Restrictions ttt_shop_random_tra_enabled                 0       // Whether role shop randomization is enabled for traitors ttt_shop_random_det_enabled                 0       // Whether role shop randomization is enabled for detectives ttt_shop_random_hyp_enabled                 0       // Whether role shop randomization is enabled for hypnotists ttt_shop_random_dep_enabled                 0       // Whether role shop randomization is enabled for deputies ttt_shop_random_imp_enabled                 0       // Whether role shop randomization is enabled for impersonators ttt_shop_random_asn_enabled                 0       // Whether role shop randomization is enabled for assassins ttt_shop_random_kil_enabled                 0       // Whether role shop randomization is enabled for killers ttt_shop_random_jes_enabled                 0       // Whether role shop randomization is enabled for jesters ttt_shop_random_swa_enabled                 0       // Whether role shop randomization is enabled for swappers ttt_shop_random_zom_enabled                 0       // Whether role shop randomization is enabled for zombies ttt_shop_random_vam_enabled                 0       // Whether role shop randomization is enabled for vampires ttt_shop_random_clo_enabled                 0       // Whether role shop randomization is enabled for clowns
+// Enable/Disable Individual Role Random Shop Restrictions ttt_traitor_shop_random_enabled             0       // Whether role shop randomization is enabled for traitors ttt_detective_shop_random_enabled           0       // Whether role shop randomization is enabled for detectives ttt_hypnotist_shop_random_enabled           0       // Whether role shop randomization is enabled for hypnotists ttt_deputy_shop_random_enabled              0       // Whether role shop randomization is enabled for deputies ttt_impersonator_shop_random_enabled        0       // Whether role shop randomization is enabled for impersonators ttt_assassin_shop_random_enabled            0       // Whether role shop randomization is enabled for assassins ttt_killer_shop_random_enabled              0       // Whether role shop randomization is enabled for killers ttt_jester_shop_random_enabled              0       // Whether role shop randomization is enabled for jesters ttt_swapper_shop_random_enabled             0       // Whether role shop randomization is enabled for swappers ttt_zombie_shop_random_enabled              0       // Whether role shop randomization is enabled for zombies ttt_vampire_shop_random_enabled             0       // Whether role shop randomization is enabled for vampires ttt_clown_shop_random_enabled               0       // Whether role shop randomization is enabled for clowns ttt_quack_shop_random_enabled               0       // Whether role shop randomization is enabled for quacks ttt_parasite_shop_random_enabled            0       // Whether role shop randomization is enabled for parasites

-// Role Sync (Server or round must be restarted for changes to take effect) ttt_shop_mer_mode                           2       // What items are available to the mercenary in the shop (0=None, 1=Either detective OR traitor (aka Union), 2=Both detective AND traitor (aka Intersect), 3=Just detective, 4=Just traitor) ttt_shop_clo_mode                           0       // What items are available to the clown in the shop (0=None, 1=Either detective OR traitor (aka Union), 2=Both detective AND traitor (aka Intersect), 3=Just detective, 4=Just traitor) ttt_shop_hyp_sync                           0       // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_imp_sync                           0       // Whether Impersonators should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_asn_sync                           0       // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_vam_sync                           0       // Whether Vampires should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_shop_zom_sync                           0       // Whether Zombies should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_shop_qua_sync                           0       // Whether Quacks should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_par_sync                           0       // Whether Parasites should have all weapons that vanilla Traitors have in their weapon shop
+// Role Sync (Server or round must be restarted for changes to take effect) ttt_mercenary_shop_mode                     2       // What items are available to the mercenary in the shop (0=None, 1=Either detective OR traitor (aka Union), 2=Both detective AND traitor (aka Intersect), 3=Just detective, 4=Just traitor) ttt_clown_shop_mode                         0       // What items are available to the clown in the shop (0=None, 1=Either detective OR traitor (aka Union), 2=Both detective AND traitor (aka Intersect), 3=Just detective, 4=Just traitor) ttt_hypnotist_shop_sync                     0       // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_impersonator_shop_sync                  0       // Whether Impersonators should have all weapons that vanilla Traitors have in their weapon shop ttt_assassin_shop_sync                      0       // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_vampire_shop_sync                       0       // Whether Vampires should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_zombie_shop_sync                        0       // Whether Zombies should have all weapons that vanilla Traitors have in their weapon shop (if they are a Traitor) ttt_quack_shop_sync                         0       // Whether Quacks should have all weapons that vanilla Traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether Parasites should have all weapons that vanilla Traitors have in their weapon shop

 // ----------------------------------------

 // OTHER SETTINGS
+// Individual Role Starting Health ttt_traitor_starting_health                 100     // The amount of health a traitor starts with ttt_hypnotist_starting_health               100     // The amount of health the hypnotist starts with ttt_impersonator_starting_health            100     // The amount of health the impersonator starts with ttt_assassin_starting_health                100     // The amount of health the assassin starts with ttt_vampire_starting_health                 100     // The amount of health the vampire starts with ttt_quack_starting_health                   100     // The amount of health the quack starts with ttt_parasite_starting_health                100     // The amount of health the parasite starts with ttt_innocent_starting_health                100     // The amount of health an innocent starts with ttt_detective_starting_health               100     // The amount of health the detective starts with ttt_glitch_starting_health                  100     // The amount of health the glitch starts with ttt_phantom_starting_health                 100     // The amount of health the phantom starts with ttt_revenger_starting_health                100     // The amount of health the revenger starts with ttt_deputy_starting_health                  100     // The amount of health the deputy starts with ttt_mercenary_starting_health               100     // The amount of health the mercenary starts with ttt_veteran_starting_health                 100     // The amount of health the veteran starts with ttt_doctor_starting_health                  100     // The amount of health the doctor starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with ttt_beggar_starting_health                  100     // The amount of health the beggar starts with ttt_bodysnatcher_starting_health            100     // The amount of health the bodysnatcher starts with ttt_drunk_starting_health                   100     // The amount of health the drunk starts with ttt_oldman_starting_health                  1       // The amount of health the old man starts with ttt_killer_starting_health                  150     // The amount of health the killer starts with ttt_zombie_starting_health                  100     // The amount of health the zombie starts with

+// Individual Role Max Health
+ttt_traitor_max_health                      100     // The maximum amount of health a traitor can have ttt_hypnotist_max_health                    100     // The maximum amount of health the hypnotist can have ttt_impersonator_max_health                 100     // The maximum amount of health the impersonator can have ttt_assassin_max_health                     100     // The maximum amount of health the assassin can have ttt_vampire_max_health                      100     // The maximum amount of health the vampire can have ttt_quack_max_health                        100     // The maximum amount of health the quack can have ttt_parasite_max_health                     100     // The maximum amount of health the parasite can have ttt_innocent_max_health                     100     // The maximum amount of health an innocent can have ttt_detective_max_health                    100     // The maximum amount of health the detective can have ttt_glitch_max_health                       100     // The maximum amount of health the glitch can have ttt_phantom_max_health                      100     // The maximum amount of health the phantom can have ttt_revenger_max_health                     100     // The maximum amount of health the revenger can have ttt_deputy_max_health                       100     // The maximum amount of health the deputy can have ttt_mercenary_max_health                    100     // The maximum amount of health the mercenary can have ttt_veteran_max_health                      100     // The maximum amount of health the veteran can have ttt_doctor_max_health                       100     // The maximum amount of health the doctor can have ttt_jester_max_health                       100     // The maximum amount of health the jester can have ttt_swapper_max_health                      100     // The maximum amount of health the swapper can have ttt_clown_max_health                        100     // The maximum amount of health the clown can have ttt_beggar_max_health                       100     // The maximum amount of health the beggar can have ttt_bodysnatcher_max_health                 100     // The maximum amount of health the bodysnatcher can have ttt_drunk_max_health                        100     // The maximum amount of health the drunk can have ttt_oldman_max_health                       1       // The maximum amount of health the old man can have ttt_killer_max_health                       150     // The maximum amount of health the killer can have ttt_zombie_max_health                       100     // The maximum amount of health the zombie can have

 // Logging
 ttt_debug_logkills                          1       // Whether to log when a player is killed in the console ttt_debug_logroles                          1       // Whether to log what roles players are assigned in the console